Physical activity in children and teenagers

 Some of the specific benefits of physical activity in children and teenagers include:

 - aiding development of physical skills such as coordination and balance;

 - helping with relaxation;

 Sport and physical activity are becoming more strongly emphasised in school, as the benefits are increasingly recognised.

 How much and what type of activity is recommended?

-The recommendation for school-aged children and adolescents in Australia is a minimum of 60 minutes of physical activity every day.
-This can be built up over the course of the day and can be made up of a variety of moderate to vigorous activities.
+The recommended amount and intensity of physical activity varies according to the age of your child.
+The recommendation for school-aged children and teenagers in Australia is a minimum of 60 minutes of moderate-to-vigorous physical activity every day.
+This can be built up over the course of the day and can be made up of a variety of activities.